okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. In the **Edit Rule** dialog box, select **Not required** in the **AND Additional verification is** section.
 1. Click **Update Rule**.

-#### 2: Update your app sign-on policy with password-only authentication
+#### 2: Update your authentication policy with password-only authentication

 1. In the Admin Console, go to **Applications** > **Applications**.
 1. From the **Applications** page, select the [application that you've created](#create-a-new-application).